filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 If enabled, the Firefox runtime will be instructed to use XDG Desktop Portals.
 This is equivalent to setting the `GTK_USE_PORTAL` environment variable to `1`.

+### Default profile template

+If specified, the provided directory will be used as a profile template when creating all new profiles, unless a different template directory is explicitly set when creating a profile.

+All contents of the provided template directory will be copied to a newly-created profile.

+### Automatic launching exclusion

+If specified, any URLs that match the provided regex will be excluded from the automatic web app launching (will not automatically open inside a web app).
+This might be useful when a website has own "redirection" URLs that you do not want to open in a web app.
+This option only has an effect when [automatic web app launching](#enable-automatic-web-app-launching) is enabled.

 ### Update web apps

 This will download and parse manifests for all your web apps and register them again to